Analysis of Two-variable Recurrence Relations with Application to Parameterized Approximations: Numerical Methods

+That is, to evaluate the running of the algorithm it suffices to solve the rule optimization problem separately for each of the rules used by the algorithm.

-In the following we show how these rules optimization problems were solved.
-We first show that each of these problems is quasiconvex and discuss the methods used to solve the problems as such.
+In the following we show how the rule optimization problem can be numerically solved.
+We first show that the rule optimization problem is quasiconvex and discuss the methods used to solve the problems as such.
 We then consider a common special case which has a nearly closed form solution.